Sophie Ward: Activism

 Ward has become known as an LGBT activist, and her 2014 long-form essay, a strong statement regarding equality of marriage rights, was published by Guardian Shorts, The Guardians e-book publishing house.
 It later appeared in serialised form in issues of the newspaper.
 Ward has hosted several of the annual European Diversity Awards, including in 2016, 2019, and 2021.

 Personal life

 Ward married veterinary surgeon Paul Hobson in 1988, and the couple have two sons, born in 1989 and 1993.
-After Ward became involved with Korean-American poet and writer Rena Brannan, and in 1996 Ward came out as a lesbian, Hobson and Ward divorced.
+After Ward became involved with Korean-American poet and writer Rena Brannan and came out as a lesbian in 1996, Hobson and Ward divorced.
 Ward and Brannan had a civil partnership ceremony in 2005, followed by marriage after it was legalised in 2014.

-Ward and Brannan divide their time between England and the United States.
+Ward and Brannan divide their time between Britain and the United States.

 Ward's brother-in-law is comedian Michael McIntyre.